tilde-nlp/tildemt-selector/README.md

 The `logout` event cannot be manually triggered.
-When the component's state is saved the saved configuration is passed over via the respective event details or the method return value (depending on whether event handlers vere used or the `saveAndGetState` and `cancel` methods were called manually).
+When the component's state is saved the saved configuration is passed over via the respective event details or the method return value (depending on whether event handlers were used or the `saveAndGetState` and `cancel` methods were called manually).

 #### Attaching event handlers